Zenit Logo

 Zenith Emblem

-A series of updates to the logo did not affect the fact that the so-called “Zenit arrow” remains the centerpiece.
+A series of logo updates did not change the fact that the so-called “Zenit arrow” remains the centerpiece.
 It does have an arrowhead shape, although its design has changed a lot lately.
 If earlier the word was between two lines that began with the first letter and connected at a common point, there is only one strip: it goes from the last letter and sharply bends down.

-Font designer Ilya Ruderman left the club’s name in handwritten because this is its main distinguishing feature.
-The main shade in the palette is FC Zenit blue (# 26acf5).
-It is used for the inscription and is complemented by two more colors: white (for the background) and gold (for the star).
+Font designer Ilya Ruderman left the club’s name handwritten because this is its main distinguishing feature.
+The main shade in the palette is FC Zenit blue (#26acf5), used for the inscription and complemented by two other colors: white (for the background) and gold (for the star).